harness/developer-hub/docs/chaos-engineering/get-started/onboarding/guided-onboarding.md

 import TabItem from '@theme/TabItem';

 This topic describes the following operations:
-1. Create an environment and chaos infrastructure with single clicks.
+1. Create an environment and an infrastructure with single clicks.
-2. Discover services on your cluster.
+2. Automatically discover services on your cluster.
 3. Create network maps (with a single click).
 4. Choose the chaos experiments to run.
 5. View the resilience of chaos experiments.